Blood Clot Prevention

 - Intervention: The "blood thinning" drugs Plavix® (clopidogrel) and Ticlid® (ticlopidine) block ADP from binding to the P2Y12 receptor for the entire lifespan of the platelet, which is about 7–10 days.
 The drug Effient® (prasugrel) is a reversible inhibitor of P2Y12; its effects last about 5–9 days.

-- Additional factors, including newly synthesized thromboxane A2, increases expression of the surface receptor GPIIb/IIIa as well.
+- Additional factors, including newly synthesized thromboxane A2, increase expression of the surface receptor GPIIb/IIIa as well.

 - This process of platelet activation is self-propagating among platelets that happen to be near each other, and near the site of blood vessel wall injury.